15 Hidden Tips And Tricks of VS Code That You Should Know

 10. Emmet Abbreviations

 Emmet is a powerful tool that allows you to write HTML and CSS code quickly and easily.
 It includes many built-in abbreviations that can be expanded into full code templates.
+To learn more about Emmet abbreviations, read this blog post: Boosting your VS Code productivity using Emmet Expressions.
 To use Emmet abbreviations:

 - Type the abbreviation and press "Tab".